Emanuele-Giacomuzzo/data_aggregation/README.md

 # Data_aggregation

-## Data
+## Data format

+### Edge list
-In the edge list for R, the first coloumn is the prey, the second is the predator and the third is the weight of their link.
+In the edge list, the first column is the prey, the second is the predator and the third is the weight of their link.
+In the adjacency matrix, a(i,j) is prey i preyed upon by predator j.

-## Input of the Matlab file
+### Adjacency matrix
-A is the adjacency matrix.
+In MATLAB, A is the adjacency matrix.
 It needs to be a weighted, directed network.
-The species in the rows needs to be eaten by the species in the coloumns.

 Example
   A(2,3): species 2 is eaten by species 3.

-## Modularity maximisation
-It could take some time, normally a couple of minutes.
-Be patient.

 ## REGE
 Watch out: this toolbox doesn't implement the REGE algorithm.
 It needs to be calculated from the UCINET VI software (available only for windows at https://sites.google.com/site/ucinetsoftware/home).
 The output of UCINET needs then to be transformed into a matlab matrix and saved in the folder data.
 Here I supposed that the maximum of REGE is 1000.